BLUE HORIZON, BOOK 4

 Merlin turned toward the hallway behind him and made a brief gesture.
 A moment later, Shannon appeared with a pale red blanket in her arms.
 In the folds of the blanket was a tiny puppy.
 The new father gently picked up the naked infant and then held it up for all to see.
 At this stage, the male child looked little different from a non-sentient puppy, but humanoid characteristics would continue to grow into well-defined limbs and features in the coming weeks, as it was with most all of the anthro-races that made up the Planetary Alignment.

 The small male made no sound as he was presented to his guests.
-He was predominantly lupine in appearance with brown, grey and white fur, but the small ears were longer and rounder than the usual triangular ears, evident of his mother’s heritage.
+He was predominantly lupine in appearance with brown, gray and white fur, but the small ears were longer and rounder than the usual triangular ears, evident of his mother’s heritage.
 The tiny eyes would remain closed for nearly two weeks, so it would be a while yet before the color of his eyes could be determined.
 Merlin carried the infant over to the grandparents, held the bundle out toward them and said, “This young one will be known as Alexander Merle Sinclair.”

 Keeping with the custom of their people, Tristan and Guinevere stood up from their seats and bowed forward so that their alicorns crossed over the top of the puppy.